Azure/azure-cli/doc/quoting-issues-with-powershell.md

 # Quoting issues with PowerShell

-ℹ **These issues have been fixed in Azure CLI 2.40.0 and PowerShell 7.3.
-Please update Azure CLI and PowerShell to the latest versions to avoid these issues.
+**These issues have been fixed in Azure CLI 2.40.0 and PowerShell 7.3.
+Please update Azure CLI and PowerShell to the latest versions to avoid these issues.**

 With the latest versions, simply pass special characters as you normally would in pure PowerShell script or other shells, such as Bash.